liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 1. Right-click on the `com.liferay.docs.guestbook.bean` package again and select *New* &rarr; *Class*.

-2. Assign `EntryBacking` as the class name and browse for the `AbstractBacking` class for this bean's Superclass field.
+2. Assign `EntryBacking` to the class name and browse for the `AbstractBacking` class for this bean's Superclass field.
 Then click *Finish*.

 All the managed beans you'll use throughout this learning path are now created.